ipfs/ipfs-blog/src/_blog/2023-05-multi-gateway-browser-client.md

 * If the name is formatted as a CIDv1, and has its codec set to `libp2p-key` (`0x72`), ipfs-client will retrieve a [signed IPNS record](https://specs.ipfs.tech/ipns/ipns-record/#ipns-record) of what it points at from a gateway, and then load that content.
   * The cryptographic signature in the record is verified using the public key, which corresponds to the "ipns-name"
-  * Note: not all CID [multibase](https://docs.ipfs.tech/concepts/glossary/#multibase) encodings are supported yet.
+  * Note: only two [multibase](https://docs.ipfs.tech/concepts/glossary/#multibase) encodings are fully supported for now: base36 and base32.
+If your IPNS or DNSLink record points to something base58 that should work, but otherwise avoid it (don't use it in the address bar!).
 * If the name is not formatted as a CIDv1, a DNS request is created for the appropriate TXT record to resolve it as a [DNSLink](https://dnslink.dev/).

 IPNS names may point to other IPNS names, in which case this process recurses.
 More commonly they point at an IPFS DAG, in which case ipfs-chromium will then load that content as described above.